wikic/wikic/README.md

 ### wikic.getURL(url)

-- url: String, path that relative to root
+- url: String, the path that relative to root
-- Returns a absolute URL prefixed with base URL
+- Returns an absolute URL prefixed with base URL

 ## Thanks